xpack-dev-tools/qemu-arm-xpack/README-PUBLISH.md

-# How to publish the xPack QEMU ARM?
+# How to publish the xPack QEMU Arm?

 ## Build